saumya161992/ngafid/README.md

-## How to execute code at your local

-1. Install Java version java 13.
+## Identifying Phases of Flight for the NGAFID

+   This project identified phases of flight for the NGAFID.
+Phase of flight refers to a period within a flight.
+   It will identify which phase or potentially subphase an aircraft is in at a giventime
+###How to run the files from the NGAFID repository to generate results

+Software Requirements

+ - JDK :Java
+ - Text Editor

+  **Setting Up TestData**

-2. Goto my below git hub link to download csv files and place them in downloads folder.
+   Get test data from Links[git hub link](https://github.com/saumya161992/ngafid) to download csv files and place them in downloads folder.These CSV files will be read into the java code of ProcessFlightFile and henceforth will be used to identify the current pgase of the aircraft
-3. Download csv flight files from Data folder.

-**Setting up TestData**

 **Environment Settings**
-#####Installation instruction for windows
+  Installation instruction for windows

 1. Download JDK 13.
 Links[Goto Java SE download site](https://www.oracle.com/java/technologies/javase-downloads.html)
 2. Install JDK.
 Run the downloaded installer which installs both JDK and JRE.